pierogis/pierogis/docs/cli.rst

                      the gif is not optimized using gifsicle       ``False``  ``float``
 ==================== ============================================= ========== =======

-Togo options apply when cooking an animation and when directly bundling frames with ``togo`` subcommand (below).
+Togo options apply when cooking an animation and when directly bundling frames with :ref:`togo` subcommand.

-If the input file is a directory or a movie file (anything animated), the output will be an animation as well.
-Artifact "cooked" folder will contain frames.
-If you don't understand what output type to expect from your command, don't provide `output`.
+.. _togo:

 togo
 ~~~~